sselvamani22/capybara-select2/README.md

 # Capybara-select2

-## List of testing GEM used in this project
+## List of then testing GEMs are used in this project

 - **Rspec**
 - **Cucumber**